CamHuongPham/parsimonious-customer-representation/README.md

 This command generates `manuscript_source.pdf` in the `quarto/` directory.
 The generated PDF is equivalent in content to the provided `manuscript.pdf`.

-## Citation
+## Manuscript Status

-If you use this repository or the proposed customer representation in your research, please cite:

-> Pham.C.H. *A Parsimonious Three-Dimensional Representation of Customer Behavioral Variability*.
+This repository accompanies a research manuscript currently under review.
+The manuscript and analysis materials are provided for research transparency and reproducibility.

-A formal citation and DOI will be added when available.
+Publication details and a DOI will be added when available.